Romedia Foundation is established.

 2016 – 2019 ROMARCHIVE FILM SECTION - DIGITAL ROMA ARCHIVE

 RomArchive is designed as an international digital archive for Roma art.
 It is a constantly growing collection of art from all fields, enhanced by scholarly texts and historical documents.
 Romedia Foundation will select and gather works of art from the fields of film, photography, visual arts, theater, music, dance and literature.
-Intelligent contextualization and scholarly articles will provide background information, assisting in the understanding of complex interpretations and facilitating nuanced readings of the works…Read more
+Intelligent contextualization and scholarly articles will provide background information, assisting in the understanding of complex interpretations and facilitating nuanced readings of the works on display.Read more